FlourishHealth/ferns-ui/README.md

 across all platforms.

 ## Separated Interface Elements
-Ferns UI and interaction components follow strict guidelines for consistency.
+Ferns UI and interaction components follow a set of guidelines for consistency.
 For instance, you can't add a margin to Text.
 Instead, you wrap the Text in a Box and add the margin to the Box, maintaining a clean and predictable design language that separates layout elements from interface and interaction elements.

 ## Accessibility
 Accessibility is a core principle of Ferns UI.
 Our components are designed to be fully accessible out of the box, following best practices to ensure that all users, including those with disabilities, have a seamless experience.
+Our lint rules and required accessibility props will help you build more accessible applications by default.

 ## Developer Experience
 Ferns UI is designed with a TypeScript-first approach, prioritizing an